trisha-fernandes/PPT-Automation-VBA/README.md

 ## How to use
 **1.** Download both files and save in the same folder

-**2.** Click on the 'Create PPT' button in the first tab on the excel SampleWorkbook file
+**2.** Click on the 'Create PPT' button in the first tab on the excel SampleWorkbook file and the PPT will be saved in the 'Generated Reports' folder

 **3.** You can then update data in the excel file, go through the VBA code and take help of AI to add/update features